xayanide/datastoremodule/README.md

 #### Single-session DataStore
 Type: Session-locked, stateful DataStore
-- Each dataStore has their own separate key.
+- Each `DataStore` has their own separate key.
 - The module locks the session when it is opened.
 - Prevents multiple servers from trying to access the same dataStore's data, only the lock holder can access it.